 11239 Lake Shore Boulevard

-Virginia was born on January 24, 1872.
+Virginia was born on January 24, 1872, in Maryland.
 She was a member of the Colonial Dames of America and one of the founders of the Cleveland Garden Center.
 Dean and Virginia had one son, Dean Hawley, born on November 26, 1901

 Mr. Holden was an active member of the Cleveland Chamber of Commerce.
-Social memberships included the Country, Euclid, Roadside, Tavern, and Union clubs.
+Social clubs included the Country, Euclid, Roadside, Tavern, and Union clubs.
 He was one of the founders of the Cleveland Athletic Club in addition to being a founding member of the Gentlemen’s Driving Club and president of the Four-in-Hand Club.